smithy-lang/smithy/docs/source-2.0/guides/model-validation-examples.rst

 Smithy Model Validation Examples
 ========================================

-Smithy validators can be used to lint Smithy models to help avoid common pitfalls and bugs as well as to enforce a common style for APIs designed with Smithy.
+Smithy :ref:`validator-definition` can be used to lint Smithy models to help avoid common pitfalls and bugs as well as to enforce a common style for APIs designed with Smithy.

 This document provides a kind of "cookbook" of examples for using, suppressing, and modifying Smithy Validators.